ortus-docs/coldbox-docs/intro/adding-event-handlers.md

 # Adding Event Handlers

-We have now seen how to add handlers via CommandBox and execute them by convention by leveraging the following URL pattern:
+We have now seen how to add handlers via CommandBox using the `coldbox create handler` command and also execute them by convention by leveraging the following URL pattern:

 ```
 http://localhost:{port}/folder/handler/action